 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby recognize and commend the humanitarian contributions of Mrs. Emma Lee Williams Horhn on the occasion of her 103rd birthday and for her longevity, wisdom, patience, and service to God and community, and extend to her the best wishes of the Senate.

-BE IT FURTHER RESOLVED, that this resolution be presented to the representatives of Delta Sigma Theta Sorority, Inc., and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Miz Emma Lee and be made available to the Capitol Press Corps.